 As the stock simmers, a layer of grayish protein foam will rise to the surface.
 Carefully skim this off with a large spoon or a ladle.

-Let the stock simmer for several hours, adding a bit of water as necessary to maintain the volume.
-You should not have too much evaporation, though, if you have maintained a slow simmer.You will know when the vegetables and bones have given up all of their flavor when you can snap a small turkey bone in half with very little effort.
+Let the stock simmer for several hours, adding as much water as necessary to maintain the volume.
+However, you should not have too much evaporation if you have maintained a slow simmer.You will know when the vegetables and bones have given up all of their flavors when you can snap a small turkey bone in half with minimal effort.
 Strain the stock through a fine strainer, pressing down on the solids.
 Discard the solids, and strain the stock again.
-If you are going to use the stock immediately, carefully skim off the fat that rises to the top.
-If not, you can leave the fat on as it can be more easily removed when solidified.
+If you use the stock immediately, carefully skim off the fat that rises to the top.
+If not, leave the fat on, as it can be more easily removed when solidified.

 You will want to chill the stock very quickly.
 You can carefully pour the stock into a metal bowl inside a larger metal bowl that has ice in it (an ice bath) and stir until the stock has cooled.